uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/array.rst

      construction.
 If no deleter object provided, an array calls the default deallocating function that corresponds to the internal memory allocation mechanism.

+5. If the managed pointer to the data block is replaced by the other pointer via ``reset()``, an array releases the ownership of the managed pointer and start managing lifetime of the data block represented by the other pointer.

+6. If an array changes its state from immutable to mutable via ``need_mutable_data()``, it releases the ownership of immutable data block and start managing lifetime of the mutable data block.

-5. An array object may own no data.
+7. An array object may own no data.
 An array like this is called **zero-sized**:

    - Pointers to the immutable and mutable data of the zero-sized array shall be ``nullptr``;
    - The data block size ``count`` shall be ``0``.